DesktopGooseUnofficial/launcher-backend/README.md

   }
 ```

-## I found a bug in the launcher, or I have an idea for an enhancement for the launcher!
+## I found a bug in the launcher, or I have an idea for an enhancement to the launcher!
 Where do I submit it?

 Please use [the launcher issue tracker](https://github.com/DesktopGooseUnofficial/launcher/issues/new/choose).